 - COMP Insurance – comprehensive coverage designed to provide vehicle coverage against damage while it is stored.
 It also covers theft of your stored vehicle but does not provide liability insurance, which means you would still have to turn in your tags because you won’t be carrying the state minimum.

-- Reduced Mileage Coverage – a reduction of what you already have based on a new mileage calculation.
+- Low Mileage Car Insurance Coverage – a reduction of what you already have based on a new mileage calculation.
 Typically, you can save between $200 and $400 a year when choosing this option.
 In addition, because you won’t be driving, you should also consider dropping your collision insurance if you have it.

-- Pay As You Go Insurance – for when your vehicle is tagged with a tracking device.
+- Pay As You Go Insurance – when your vehicle is tagged with a tracking device.
 You only pay a base amount plus a predetermined amount for each mile you drive.
-If you aren’t driving, then you won’t have to pay anything but the small base amount.
+If you aren’t driving, you won’t have to pay anything other than the small base amount.